Evan-Alexander/university-registrar/README.md

 A university website that lists courses, instructors, and students.

 This project features:
-* A Roman Numeral encoder for students to try out.
-This custom module will have been tested via functional and unit testing.
+* A custom testing_module that includes:
+* A simple Book Price calculator for students to add up the price of their books.
+* A Unit Test for said calculator.

-* A view that has been enabled with AJAX.
+* An article viewer that has been enabled with AJAX.
+These articles provide students with help and hints during their life as a university student.

+* A list of courses offered at this tiny university with the associated teachers, subjects, course names, and rooms they are held in.